-If any of you have seen The Lord of the Rings film trilogy (2001 to 2003) then you’ll certainly remember the gaunt fictional character Gollum.
-This character was probably one of the most difficult ones to bring to life for the trilogy, but was made possible using motion capture sensor technology.
+If you have ever seen The Lord of the Rings film trilogy (2001 to 2003) then you’ll certainly remember the gaunt fictional character Gollum.
+This was one of the most difficult characters to bring to life for the trilogy, but was made possible using motion capture sensor technology.

 Motion capture or motion-tracking systems record the movement of an object or person.
-The system is highly sophisticated and requires a certain number of capture sessions during which the movement of an object is recorded multiple times per second.
-The data on movement of an object is mapped out into a 3D model that mirrors the exact movement positions as the object that is wired to the motion sensor network.
+The system is so sophisticated, it requires a certain number of capture sessions where the movement of an object is recorded multiple times per second.
+The data on the object’s movement is mapped out into a 3D model.
+The model mirrors the exact movement positions as the object that is wired to the motion sensor network.

 With active marker systems, the sensor (marker) light source, often an LED, emits an electromagnetic field that is detected in real-time.
-The one main problem with the active system is the large amount of wiring involved which could stop the subject from performing intricate movement.
+Yet, the large amount of wiring involved could stop the subject from performing intricate movement.

 Non-optical systems for motion capture are split into three different types of sensors: